-Your kids will be joining lots of cricket-mad kids like them, a mixture of boys and girls, from beginners to Surrey and London Schools players.
+Your kids will be joining lots of cricket-mad kids like them, from beginners to Surrey and London Schools players.
 Perhaps they're the next Joe Root or Anya Shrubsole.
 Let’s find out.

 This short film made about the club in 2017 gives a taste of what we’re all about…